Since 1997 | Your Pittsburgh Law Firm

 What Is The Deadline For Filing An Annual Appeal Form?

-The appeal deadline for 2022 is March 31, 2022.
-An appeal filed in 2022 would constitute a 2022 appeal, and apply only to 2022 and year(s) moving forward.
-The 2022 appeal form must be postmarked by March 31, to be accepted for the 2022 tax year.
+The appeal deadline for 2025 is October 1, 2024.
+An appeal filed by this date would constitute a 2025 appeal, and apply only to 2025 and year(s) moving forward.

 When And Where Does The Board Of Appeals Meet?